 The Aran Islands

 Located in the heart of Galway Bay, the Aran Islands offer visitors a glimpse into a way of life that has long since disappeared from most of the county.
-The Islands seem to defy their size by all they have to offer: breath-taking scenery, ecclesiastical ruins from early Christian times, medieval castles, cliffs, prehistoric stone forts (including the famous Dún Aonghasa ring fort), sandy beaches, clean air, unique flora and fauna and a rich folklore that the islanders are proud to recount. www.aranislands.ie The islands can be reached by ferry from Doolin (www.doolinferries.com) or Rossaveal(www.aranislandferries.com).
+The Islands seem to defy their size by all they have to offer: breath-taking scenery, ecclesiastical ruins, from early Christian times, medieval castles, cliffs, prehistoric stone forts (including the famous Dun Aonghasa ring fort), sandy beaches, clean air, unique flora, and fauna and a rich folklore that the islanders are proud to recount.
+The islands can be reached by ferry from Doolin or Rossaaveal.

 Bunratty Castle & Folk Park

 Bunratty Castle is the most complete and authentic medieval fortress in Ireland.
-Built in 1425 it was restored in 1954 to its former medieval splendor and now contains mainly 15th and 16th century furnishings, tapestries and works of art which capure the mood of those items.
-Enjoy the sights, sounds tastes, scents of Bunratty Folk Park as you stroll from house to house or around the charming village street complete with school, post office, doctors house, hardware shop, printers and of course McMamara's pub!
-See more at www.shannonheritage.com
+Built in 1425 it was restored in 1954 to its former medieval splendour and now contains mainly the 15th and 16th century furnishings, tapestries and works of art which capture the mood of these items.
+Enjoy the sights, sounds tastes, scents of Bunratty Folk Park as you stroll from house to house or around the charming village street complete with school, post office, doctors house, hardware shop, printers and of course McMamara’s pub!